kaliop-uk/ezmigrationbundle/README.md

 - creation, update and deletion of UserGroups
 - creation, update and deletion of Roles
 - creation, update and deletion of ContentTypes
+- creation and deletion of ContentTypeGroups
+- creation, update and deletion of ObjectStates
+- creation, update and deletion of ObjectStateGroups
 - creation and deletion of Languages
-- creation of Tags (from the Netgen Tags Bundle)
+- creation and deletion of of Tags (from the Netgen Tags Bundle)

 The docs describing all supported parameters are in the [DSL Language description](Resources/doc/DSL/README.md)